 In 1978, British physicians announced Louise Brown as the first test tube baby.
 Her mother did not take fertility drugs, nor was she aware at the time of the implant that the IVF process had not yet yielded a live birth.
-In this instance, the egg usually produced in an ovulation cycle was removed, fertilized, and implanted, and it is still, of course possible – if not efficient to the clinics – to do this.
-In the 1980s, doctors began injecting hormones to artificially increase the number of eggs produced, enabling doctors to implant more than one egg at a time and increase the chance of pregnancy (as well as the chance of twins and triplets).
-Multiple egg harvesting enabled the freezing embryos, possible several from one round of super-ovulation; and it lder women getting pregnant the eggs of younger women.
+In this instance, the single egg usually produced in an ovulation cycle was removed from her body, fertilized in a lab, and implanted, and it is still, of course possible – if not efficient to the clinics – to do this.
+In the 1980s, doctors began injecting hormones to artificially increase the number of eggs produced in one cycle, enabling doctors to implant more than one egg at a time and increase the chance of pregnancy (as well as the chance of twins and triplets).
+Multiple egg harvesting also enabled the freezing of embryos, making possible several pregnancies from one round of super-ovulation; and finally, it facilitated older women getting pregnant with the eggs of younger women.
 In tandem with the rise in IVF, the number of women over 35 having children has increased by twelve-fold since 1970.

 In the first phase of egg extraction, called hyper-stimulation, doctors give three potent hormonal drugs serially to encourage the development of extra eggs.
-The harvested eggs then undergo fertilization in a Petri dish, and those that start the process of cell division become embryos.
+The laproscopically harvested eggs then undergo fertilization in a Petri dish, and those that start the process of cell division become embryos.

-The regulate what happens “down there” by altering brain chemistry.
-Central to the functioning of the endocrine system, hormones enable cells to communicate, and they control growth, mood.
+The hormones regulate what happens “down there” by altering brain chemistry.
+Central to the functioning of the endocrine system, hormones enable cells to communicate, and they control growth, mood, and the messaging required for reproductive cycles.
 Fertility drugs purposefully disrupt the endocrine system to force it to produce extra egg follicles.
-Beyond that, the precise mechanism of these drugsremain largey unknown.
+Beyond that basic understanding, the precise mechanism of these drugs remains largely unknown.

-The word hormone call to mind a natural substance, excess hormones extreme .
-First, a gonadotropin-releasing hormone agonist (GnRHa, or Luteinizing-hormone-releasing hormone, LHRH) is self-administered daily for 1–2 weeks (yes, you give yourself a needle!) blocking pituitary function to create a temporary menopause that enables the physician to ovulation with the woman who will receive the embryo.
-Lupron, a drug initially approved in the palliative care of prostate cancer, is currently the prevalent choice of GnRHa despite a criminal investigation into its fraudulent marketing, the falsification of data, numerous settlements for price fixing, and findings of significant and irreversible effects
+The word hormone calls to mind a natural substance, but excess hormones can produce extreme effects.
+First, a gonadotropin-releasing hormone agonist (GnRHa, or Luteinizing-hormone-releasing hormone, LHRH) is self-administered daily for 1–2 weeks (yes, you give yourself a needle!), blocking pituitary function to create a temporary menopause that enables the physician to sync the donor's ovulation with the woman who will receive the embryo.
+Lupron, a drug initially approved in the palliative care of prostate cancer, is currently the prevalent choice of GnRHa despite a criminal investigation into its fraudulent marketing, the falsification of data, numerous settlements for price fixing, and findings of significant and irreversible effects.

 Second, an injection of gonadotropin spurs the development of several egg follicles.
 These drugs may include Gonal/f, Perganol, and Clomid.
 Normally used to promote fertility in women who have a deficiency of the hormone, the overdose of gonadotropin in fertile women triggers the brain to develop of several egg-containing follicles.
 A third injection, this time of human chorionic gonadotropin, forces an extreme ovulation with the goal of producing several eggs at one time..

 In one of the main stumbling blocks for both studying and regulating hormone use, the notably finicky drugs can have opposing effects at high and low doses: low doses of Lupron, “result in the ovaries producing estrogen or the testes producing testosterone; only after reaching a high dose is the drug’s desired effect, inhibition of estrogen or testosterone production, achieved.”
-Because of this effect, scientific methods that typically hypothesize effects based on assumptions about larger or smaller doses working in a linear, rather than opposing way, have muddied the dataScientists’experimental animals that have great or less susceptibility to hormones also skew results.
+Because of this effect, scientific methods that typically hypothesize effects based on assumptions about larger or smaller doses working in a linear, rather than opposing way, have muddied the data.
+Scientists’ use of experimental animals that have greater or less susceptibility to hormones than humans also skews results.